-Current Location: Spain
+Current Location: Canada

 I am back in Spain yet again.
 I love this country.
 Good thing I do because I’m currently “stuck” here for the foreseeable future.

 But there’s plenty of inexpensive and tasty red wines for just a few Euros per bottle.
 Spanish hams, cheeses, egg tortillas, paella, seafood, olives… The list of delicious food is endless.
 I’ll probably put on a few pounds while in lockdown.
 But if I have to be stuck anywhere in the world, I’ll take Spain in a heartbeat.

 After that?
 Who knows?
 The pandemic is certainly putting a damper on things.
 I’m not even sure WHEN I’ll be allowed to leave the country, so choosing my next destination is pointless right now.

 Previous Location: Mexico